 Self-adjustments must be submitted on Form B2, Canada Customs – Adjustment Request.

-For more information on the coding and processing of adjustment request forms, refer to Memorandum D17-2-1, Coding of Adjustment Request Forms and Memorandum D17-2-2, Processing of Adjustment Request Forms.
+For more information on the coding and processing of adjustment request forms, refer to Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.